panva/node-oidc-provider/docs/README.md

 [draft-ietf-oauth-dpop-03](https://tools.ietf.org/html/draft-ietf-oauth-dpop-03) - OAuth 2.0 Demonstration of Proof-of-Possession at the Application Layer (DPoP)

 Enables `DPoP` - mechanism for sender-constraining tokens via a proof-of-possession mechanism on the application level.
 Browser DPoP Proof generation [here](https://www.npmjs.com/package/dpop).

+_**recommendation**_: Updates to draft specification versions are released as MINOR library versions, if you utilize these specification implementations consider using the tilde `~` operator in your package.json since breaking changes may be introduced as part of these version updates.
+Alternatively, [acknowledge](#features) the version and be notified of breaking changes as part of your CI.

 _**default value**_: